hasoweh/wstm/README.md

 Official implementation of Weakly Supervised Tree Mapping (WSTM).

-The method uses image level labels to train a pixel-wise classification model using aerial images of tree crowns.
+The method uses image level labels to train a pixel-wise classification model using aerial images (RGB + NIR) of tree crowns.

 ## Installation